CristinaMarilena/checkers-game-java-fx/README.md

 _BoardSquare_ class represents a black or white square on the gameboard that may have or not a pawn on it.

-_GameBoard_ class populates the gameboard with the necessary pawns and executes all the valid moves when each and every players'r turn comes.
+_GameBoard_ class populates the gameboard with the necessary pawns and executes all the valid moves when each and every player's turn comes.

  _Pawn_ and _Move_ are simple java models that represent the piece of the game and it's specific move.